Toslink

 If Mohammed will not come to the mountain, the mountain will go to Mohammed.

-That is exactly what happens, as the audio industry most of the time offers legacy SPDIF connectivity instead of USB, especially the multi media PC's close the gap by offering SPDIF over optical or electrical.
+That is exactly what happened, as the audio industry most of the time offers legacy SPDIF connectivity instead of USB, especially the multimedia PC's close the gap by offering SPDIF over optical or electrical.